meneal/EC2Tool/README.md

 	ant

-To create a security group:
+To create a security group, the security group is set up with any ip as valid:

     ant ec2grp